adrian-pace/FROG-analytics/README.md

 - User proportion per paragraph score: On average over all the paragraphs, how balanced are the contributions of the users per paragraph ?
 (1 is very balanced, 0 unbalanced)
 - Synchronous score: how synchronous are the contributions of the users in the whole document ?
 (1 is very balanced, 0 unbalanced)
 - Alternating score: Are the main author of each paragraph alternating ?
 (1 if the main author of each paragraph is always different than the main author of the next paragraph.
 Very close to 0 if each author wrote a block of paragraph in a sequence)
 - Break score day: Do they often take long breaks ?
+If no operation as been made within 8 hours in the pad, then we increment the number of day breaks.
+This score tells whether users wrote the pad in one day or several ones.
+The scores tends to increase as the number of “day break” increases.
 - Break score short: Do they often take short breaks ?
+Same as above, except we consider a short break to be 10 minutes.
 - Overall write type score: What is the proportion of 'write' operations ? (writing a relatively big amount of letters)
 - Overall paste type score: What is the proportion of 'paste' operations ? (from copy/paste)
 - Overall delete type score: What is the proportion of 'delete' operations ? (deleting a relatively big amount of letters)